The Country Bears: Critical response

+Reviews for The Country Bears were generally negative.
 On review aggregator Rotten Tomatoes, the film received a rating of 29% based on 85 reviews, with an average rating of 4.5/10.
 The site's critic consensus states: "Despite all the celebrities on hand, this spin-off from a theme park attraction still feels tired and hokey."
 On Metacritic, the film has a weighted average score of 37 out of 100, based on 21 critics, which indicates "generally unfavorable reviews".
 Audiences polled by CinemaScore gave the film an average grade of "A-" on an A+ to F scale.

 A. O. Scott of The New York Times gave the film a score of two out of five, explaining that "the plot combines The Blues Brothers and Almost Famous (but with bears, and a G rating), with an excruciating dollop of Disney sentimentality mixed in for good measure."
 Film critic Roger Ebert gave the film a two out of four stars and said, "the formidable technical skills in The Country Bears must not be allowed to distract from the film's terminal inanity."
 Rob Blackwelder of SPLICEDwire gave it a one-and-a-half out of four rating, calling it "an outdated, Chuck E. Cheese-quality Disneyland attraction...turn it into a trite, cliche-packed embarrassment of a feature film."
 Emma Cochrane of Empire gave the film a two out of five stars and said, "Too American, too country, too much like a slick, band extension cash-in, Country Bears hovers between cult video hit and utter rubbish, never being compellingly either."

 Christopher Walken was nominated for a Golden Raspberry Award for Worst Supporting Actor for his performance in the film, but lost to Hayden Christensen for Star Wars: Episode II – Attack of the Clones.